fly-pigTH/token-link/README.md

 AI subscription car-rental style matching demo.

-This is a static MVP page for a token sharing marketplace concept.
+A static MVP page for a token sharing marketplace concept.
 Open `index.html` directly or deploy it with GitHub Pages.